SunlayGGX/Storm/README.md

 - **length (positive float, facultative)**: This is the max length (in meter) of the contraints separating both rigid bodies (+ the initial distance between those rigidbodies).
 It should be a positive value and default is 0.0.
 - **rb1LinkOffset (vector3, facultative)**: This is the translation offset of the link endpoint on the rigid body 1 relative from its center.
 All coordinate are expressed in meters.
 Default is { x=0.0, y=0.0, z=0.0 } (the link end point is located at the center of the rigid body 1).
 - **rb2LinkOffset (vector3, facultative)**: This is the translation offset of the link endpoint on the rigid body 2 relative from its center.
 All coordinate are expressed in meters.
 Default is { x=0.0, y=0.0, z=0.0 } (the link end point is located at the center of the rigid body 2).
+- **visualize (boolean, facultative)**: If true, the Constraint will be displayed.
+Default is "true".

 #### Blowers